-"No Stopping Carriageway or Verge" signage was installed on the east side of Fairway Circle and on parts of Dorado Beach Crescent as indicated in the map at Attachment 1, in July 2012.
+"No Stopping Carriageway or Verge" signage was installed on the east side of Fairway Circle and on parts of Dorado Beach Crescent as indicated in the map at Attachment 1 to Report CJ241-11/12, in July 2012.

 Immediately after the signage was installed residents contacted the City expressing their concern over the installation of the signage advising that it would adversely affect visitors seeking to view festive lighting displays.